clevelandhighschoolcs/p8mawpup-tekkature/README.md

 - [ ] setup your virtual enviroment
 - [ ] Download the code

-Once you have a virtual environment ready move the [webscraper program python.py](https://github.com/clevelandhighschoolcs/p8mawpup-tekkature/blob/master/webscraping%20program%20python.py) into it.
+Once you have a virtual environment ready move the [pythonwebscraper.py](https://github.com/clevelandhighschoolcs/p8mawpup-tekkature/blob/master/pythonwebscraper.py) into it.

 # Modifying
 The program by default is checking [my blog](https://tekka332510898.wordpress.com/) for change but you can change that by opening the web scraper in notepad++ and changing the url in this line